JoelvanIngen/Competitive-Green-Coding/raplanalysis.md

 This shows us that all subdirectories within `/sys/class/powercap` are not mounted into the containers/VMs through which students are granted access (We would need an `intel-rapl/` entry).
 The lack of reading access of these registers stops any tool from reading the information RAPL gathers.

 ### Lack of per-process measurement
 Additionally, RAPL provides no mechanism to attribute energy consumption to a specific PID.
-While advanced techniques exist to estimate this by correlating RAPL data readings with process scheduling data from the kernel, these are still estimations.
+While advanced techniques exist to estimate this by correlating RAPL data readings with process scheduling data from the kernel, these are inconsistent estimations.
 For short-lived problems such as those in our project, the overhead of such monitoring system could easily dwarf the energy consumpotion of the actual code being measured.

 ## Our approach